 - What are you paying in interest?

 - How many months do you have left on the loan?

 - Is there a pre-payment penalty in place?
 Some lenders only allow borrowers to pay off a certain amount of their loan each year without a penalty.
-It is more common with a home mortgage, though may apply to some car loans.
+It is more common with a home mortgage, though it may apply to some car loans.

-Determine If Your Car Qualifies
+Determine Whether Your Car Qualifies